 Channel Set Engagement Rings

-If you relish a ring design with a little sparkle either side of the main stone, then there are various ways in which these can appear within each shoulder.
+We create a very wide selection of engagement rings with diamond shoulders.
 First of all, the basic shape can be parallel or straight (see above) or alternatively tapering (see directly above) but with diamonds set along a channel cut within the band.
 This normally extends from below the setting to above the half way point.
 Channel set designs such as R1D013 are effective since all of the channel is filled with diamond.
 The diamonds are set edge to edge with precision, within straight shoulders – a popular feature of more elaborate ring styles.

 Twisted Shoulder Engagement Rings